DeanoAbr/CodeReviews.Console.Phonebook/README.md

 <!-- Personalize this before submitting! -->

-Building this project was my first real hands-on experience with an ORM, and the biggest eye-opener was the SQL logging tip.
-Watching my LINQ queries turn into actual `SELECT`/`INSERT`/`UPDATE` statements — complete with parameters — made Entity Framework feel much less like magic.
-I could finally see what `SaveChanges()` was actually doing under the hood.
+This was my first real hands-on time with an ORM, and the biggest aha moment was turning on SQL logging.
+Watching my LINQ queries actually turn into real `SELECT`/`INSERT`/`UPDATE` statements — parameters and all — made Entity Framework feel a lot less like a black box.
+I could finally see what `SaveChanges()` was actually doing behind the scenes instead of just trusting it blindly.

-The Code-First workflow was surprisingly smooth: I wrote a C# class, and EF created a whole database table from it.
-Seeing the seed data appear in the table on the very first run was a great "it works!" moment.
+The Code-First workflow was way smoother than I expected.
+I wrote a plain C# class, and EF made a whole database table out of it, crazy.
+Seeing the data pop up in the table on the first run was one of those "dam, this is actually working" moments.

-The hardest part was change tracking.
-I hit a real bug where updating a contact right after adding it crashed with "another instance with the same key is already being tracked".
-I learned that EF keeps only one tracked instance per entity key, and that you have to detach a previously-added entity before attaching an updated copy.
-That was exactly the kind of problem the "handle errors so the app doesn't crash" requirement is about — and it's why every service method in this project returns a result instead of throwing.
+Change tracking is what really broke my brain, though.
+I ran into a bug where updating a contact right after adding it would blow up with "another instance with the same key is already being tracked."
+Turns out EF only keeps one tracked instance per entity key, so you've got to detach the previously-added entity before you attach an updated copy.
+That was basically a live example of why the "handle errors so the app doesn't crash" requirement exists in the first place — and it's why every service method in this project hands back a result instead of just throwing an exception.

-If I were to do it again, I'd probably explore EF Migrations instead of `EnsureCreated()`, since that's how real projects evolve their schemas.
-Next up: sending real emails and SMS with actual credentials, and maybe adding a search feature.
+If I did it again, I'd probably ditch `EnsureCreated()` and actually dig into EF Migrations, since that's closer to how real projects handle schema changes over time.
+Next on the list: hooking up real email and SMS with actual credentials, and maybe throwing in a search feature.

 ---